Pregnant woman sitting on the sofa

 Here are tips to help you use good posture when standing:

-• It’s best to avoid standing for long periods.
+• It’s best not to stand for long periods.
 Try to vary your position often.

-• When you do have to stand, keep your feet slightly apart and avoid locking your knees.
+• When you do have to stand, keep your feet slightly apart and don't lock your knees.
 Remember to keep your pelvis tucked in.

 • If you have to stand in one place for a long time, place one foot on a small step stool.
-This takes some of the weight off your lower back.
+This takes some of the weight off your low back.

 Request an Appointment